alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 Run `make test` to test your code, which also updates the "coverage badge" in the README, showing you how much of your code base that is currently being tested.

+### Continuous Integration

+Github CI pipelines are included in the repo, running all the tests in the `tests` directory, as well as building online documentation, if Github Pages has been enabled for the repository (can be enabled on Github in the repository settings).

 ## Project structure